rsiemens/squids/docs/guide.rst

         config={"aws_access_key_id": "abc", "aws_secret_access_key": "secret"}
     )

-Once you have created a ``squids.App`` instance then you can begin registering tasks, sending tasks, and consuming tasks.
+Once you have created a :class:`squids.App` instance then you can begin registering tasks, sending tasks, and consuming tasks.
 Registering a task looks like this:

 .. code-block:: python